-cache levels are shared by all cores.
-Furthermore, in addition to 64-bit x86 instructions, cores offer 512-bit wide SIMD vectors, making vectorization the most powerful way to gain performance.
+Intel Xeon Phi coprocessors have up to 61 cores at 1090 MHz, interconnected by a high-speed bidirectional ring.
+Each core is enhanced with four hardware threads (up to 244 threads per coprocessor), and with a 512-KB L2 cache.
+L2 cache levels are shared by all cores.
+Furthermore, in addition to 64-bit x86 instructions, cores offer 512-bit wide SIMD vectors, intended to speed-up the execution of regular code through vectorization.
 The coprocessor is generally connected to the host system via the PCI Express bus, and supports up to 8 GB GDDR5 memory.
 Figure 1 briefly describes the architecture of the Intel Xeon Phi.